csmith-project/voltest/volatile_pintrace/README.txt

      TARGET=ia32 make
     )

-  To do volatile tests using volatile scripts, you only need to:
+  To do volatile tests using volatile scripts, you only need to modify some scripts in csmith/utah/scripts/old_john_driver

   * open evaluate_program.pl:
   change
     my $CHECK_VOLATILE = $NO_VOLCHECK;